 Paying for residential care or a care home

-This information relates to a financial assessment to determine how much you will need to pay towards care provided in a residential or nursing home, if you are considering moving into a care home.
-This is known as residential services.
+A financial assessment to determine how much you will need to pay, if anything, towards care provided in a residential or nursing home, if you are considering moving into a care home.

-Once your care and support assessment is complete, you or someone acting on your behalf must complete a financial assessment so we can work out how much, if anything, you will have to pay.
+Once your care and support assessment is complete, you or someone acting on your behalf must complete a financial assessment.

 Information we need from you